Valencia, Color and Contrasts

 Upon reaching Valencia, you’ll explore the formidable old quarter with its cathedral and central market – a cathedral of a market, indeed!
 Not to be missed are the narrow streets and squares that offer so many kinds of cafés, bars, and restaurants.
 The lovers of good food will be pleased.
 The city’s nightlife is also famous.

-Preferred accommodation: 4-star Hotel Silken Puerta Valencia
+Sample accommodation: 4-star, Hotel Silken Puerta Valencia

 Day 8: Valencia